apache/lucene/lucene/MIGRATE.md

 lookup (LUCENE-10122) instead of stored fields and positions (respectively).
 Document ordinals are now encoded with `SortedNumericDocValues` instead of using a custom (v-int) binary format.
-Performance gains have been observed with these encoding changes, but to benefit from them, users must do a full index rebuild.
+Performance gains have been observed with these encoding changes, but to benefit from them, users must create a new index using 9.x (it is not sufficient to reindex documents against an existing 8.x index).
 In order to remain backwards-compatible with 8.x indexes, the older format is retained until a full rebuild is done.

 Additionally, `OrdinalsReader` (and sub-classes) have been marked `@Deprecated` as custom binary encodings will not be supported for Document ordinals in 9.x onwards (`SortedNumericDocValues` are